1935 SMU vs. TCU football game: SMU

 SMU was led by first year head coach Matty Bell, who had served as an assistant coach the previous season before being promoted.
 Several years prior, Bell had actually served as the head coach at TCU.
 He had a reputation as a good defense coach and is credited with popularizing a strong passing game in the SWC.
 Bell coached a team that consisted of ten starters who were seniors and one junior.
 Notable players included Maurice Orr and Truman Spain as tackles, Billy Stamps and J. C. Wetsel as guards, Maco Stewart as an end, Harry Shuford as fullback, and Bob Wilson as a halfback.
 The previous season, Wilson had led the SWC in scoring, and at the end of the season he was named an All-American.
 Additionally, Bob Finley and J. R. Smith served as substitutes.

 The Mustangs began their season with shutout wins against three nonconference teams: the North Texas State Teachers Eagles (39–0), the Austin Kangaroos (60–0), and the Tulsa Golden Hurricane (14–0).
 Over the course of the season, SMU would record a total of eight shutouts, including wins over teams that would finish the season with winning percentages of over 70, such as the Rice Owls, the Baylor Bears, and the UCLA Bruins.
-Their game against the Bruins on November 11 was especially noteworthy, as it attracted a crowd of about 50,000 people at the Los Angeles Memorial Coliseum to watch the Mustangs' spread offense lead them to a 21–0 victory over the local team.
+Their game against the Bruins on November 11 attracted a crowd of about 50,000 people at the Los Angeles Memorial Coliseum to watch the Mustangs' spread offense lead them to a 21–0 victory over the local team.
 Leading up to their match against TCU, SMU was undefeated and untied, with a record of 10–0.
 Additionally, no team had managed to score more than six points against the Mustangs, while they outscored their opponents 244 to 18, allowing only three touchdowns.
 As a result, they were ranked near the top among all college football teams in national rankings.
 However, prior to the game, both Shuford and Wetsel suffered injuries that rendered them unable to play.